-Recent advances in mass spectrometric techniques have seen the emerging field of non-traditional stable isotope geochemistry applied to numerous scientific problems in both high- and low-temperature natural settings.
-Theory predicts that equilibrium stable isotope fractionation decreases with increasing temperature $(1/T^2)$ (Urey, 1947, Schauble, 2003).
-Nonetheless, high-precision Fe and Zn stable isotope measurements have shown that both of these systems are sensitive to high temperature petrogenetic processes, such as mantle melting (Weyer et al., 2005, Williams et al., 2004; 2005; 2009; 2015, Weyer and Ionov, 2007, Dauphas et al., 2014, Konter et al., 2016), igneous differentiation (Sossi et al., 2012, Telus et al., 2012, Chen et al., 2013, Schuessler et al., 2009, Teng et al., 2011; 2013, Doucet et al., 2016) and for Fe, changes in redox state (Williams et al., 2004, Dauphas et al., 2009, Teng et al., 2011; 2013, Doucet et al., 2016) and for Fe, changes in redox state (Williams et al., 2004, Dauphas et al., 2009, Teng et al., 2011; 2013, Doucet et al., 2016) and for Fe, changes in redox state (Williams et al., 2004, Dauphas et al., 2009).
-It is now well established from both radiogenic and stable isotopes that the loss of fluid mobile elements from sediments imparts a distinct signature to are lavas (e.g. Pearce, 1982, Plank and Langmuir, 1993, Elliott et al., 1997, Nebel et al., 2010, Freymuth et al., 2015), and the dissolution of carbonate sediments during subduction may play a role in controlling the redox budget of the sub-arc mantle (Frezzotti et al., 2011, Evans, 2012).
-Despite this, it has been suggested that subducted sediments exert little influence on the Fe isotope composition of arc lavas, and that Fe isotope variations in erupted arc products result from depletion of the mantle source and fractional crystallization of the resulting melt (Nebel et al., 2015).
-Additionally, the release of sulfur from the subducting slab could serve as a powerful oxidizing agent in this setting
+Recent advances in mass spectrometric techniques have seen the emerging field of nontraditional stable isotope geochemistry applied to numerous scientific problems in both high-temperature and lowtemperature natural settings.
+Theory predicts that equilibrium stable isotope fractionation decreases with increasing temperature (1/T2) [Urey, 1947; Schauble, 2004].
+Nonetheless, high-precision Fe and Zn stable isotope measurements have shown that both of these systems are sensitive to high-temperature petrogenetic processes, such as mantle melting [Weyer et al., 2005; Williams et al., 2004, 2005, 2009; Williams and Bizimis, 2014; Weyer and Ionov, 2007; Dauphas et al., 2014; Konter et al., 2016], igneous differentiation [Telus et al., 2012; Chen et al., 2013; Schuessler et al., 2009; Teng et al., 2011, 2013; Doucet et al., 2016] and for Fe, changes in redox state [Williams et al., 2004; Dauphas et al., 2009].
+It is now well established from both radiogenic and stable isotopes that the loss of fluid mobile elements from sediments imparts a distinct signature to arc lavas [e.g., Pearce, 1982; Plank and Langmuir, 1993; Elliott et al., 1997; Nebel et al., 2010; Freymuth et al., 2015], and the dissolution of carbonate sediments during subduction may play a role in controlling the redox budget of the subarc mantle [Frezzotti et al., 2011; Evans, 2012].
+Despite this, it has been suggested that subducted sediments exert little influence on the Fe isotope composition of arc lavas, and that Fe isotope variations in erupted arc products result from depletion of the mantle source and fractional crystallization of the resulting melt [Nebel et al., 2015].
+Additionally, the release of sulfur from the subducting slab could serve as a powerful oxidizing agent in this setting, as if sulfur was to be released from the slab as sulfate, then 1 mol of sulfur could serve to oxidize 8 mol of reduced Fe2+ to oxidized Fe3+.

-More recently both Fe and Zn stable isotopes have been utilized to trace the mobility of Fe and oxidising sulfate (SO_x) and/or carbonate (CO_x) species during the prograde devolitisation of subducted slab serpentinites (Debret et al., 2016b, Pons et al., 2016).
-However, while element depletion has been shown to occur from some parts of the mafic oceanic crust (e.g. Dale et al., 2007), the nature of those fluids remains poorly constrained.
+More recently, both Fe and Zn stable isotopes have been utilized to trace the mobility of Fe and oxidizing sulfate (SO_X) and/or carbonate (CO_X) species during the prograde devolitization of subducted slab serpentinites [Debret et al., 2016b; Pons et al., 2016].
+However, while element depletion has been shown to occur from some parts of the mafic oceanic crust [e.g., Dale et al., 2007], the nature of those fluids remains poorly constrained.
 This study aims to examine the effect of subduction zone metamorphism on redox sensitive elements in mafic oceanic crust.
-To this end we have measured stable Fe and Zn isotope in the metamorphic rocks of an exhumed subducted slab to trace the mobility of redox sensitive Fe and oxidizing SO_x/CO_x-rich fluids during the subduction related, prograde metamorphism and metasomatism of the mafic oceanic crust.
+To this end, we have measured stable Fe and Zn isotope in the metamorphic rocks of an exhumed subducted slab to trace the mobility of redox sensitive Fe and oxidizing SO_X/CO_X -rich fluids during the subduction-related, prograde metamorphism and metasomatism of the mafic oceanic crust.

-One approach to assessing the controls on Fe and Zn isotopes during subduction-related metamorphism is to compare their behaviour in oceanic crustal rocks across a range of P-T conditions.
-This study uses samples of metabasalts and metagabbros from three meta-ophiolite massifs in the Western European Alps - Chenaillet, Queyras and Zermatt-Saas.
-These meta-ophiolites record prograde metamorphic conditions that range from greenschist to blueschist to eclogite, that are taken to be representative of a P-T path for subducting mafic oceanic crust (e.g. Guillot et al., 2009) (Figure 1a).
-Samples have also been selected based on varying degree of fluid related slab metasomatism (i.e. those that show evidence for interaction with externally derived fluids released from proximal subducting sediments), thus allowing us to not only examine the effect of prograde metamorphism but also how metasomatic modification could potentially alter the Fe and Zn isotope composition of down-going mafic lithologies.
+One approach to assessing the controls on Fe and Zn isotopes during subduction-related metamorphism is to compare their behavior in oceanic crustal rocks across a range of P-T conditions.
+This study uses samples of metabasalts and metagabbros from three meta-ophiolite massifs in the Western European Alps-Chenaillet, Queyras, and Zermatt-Saas.
+These meta-ophiolites record prograde metamorphic conditions that range from greenschist to blueschist to eclogite that are taken to be representative of a P-T path for subducting mafic oceanic crust [e.g., Guillot et al., 2009] (Figure 1a).
+Samples have also been selected based on varying degree of fluid related slab metasomatism (i.e., those that show evidence for interaction with externally derived fluids released from proximal subducting sediments), thus allowing us to not only examine the effect of prograde metamorphism but also how metasomatic modification could potentially alter the Fe and Zn isotope composition of downgoing mafic lithologies.